 With continued uncertainty surrounding local work due to the restrictions caused by the COVID-19 pandemic, it was decided to prioritise online activities in the short-to-medium term.
-Work procedures will be tailored to the needs and priorities of each specific local WG, and will be adjusted to local conditions as the project develops.
-Being extra kind and comprehensive, making things easy and interesting, as well as leaving the doors open are considered as some of the guiding principles in the relationship with local stakeholders, in order to facilitate engagement.
+Work procedures were tailored to the needs and priorities of each specific local WG, and adjusted to local conditions as the project developed.
+Being extra kind and comprehensive, making things easy and interesting, as well as leaving the doors open were considered as some of the guiding principles in the relationship with local stakeholders, in order to facilitate engagement.